 We were asked to design and build this house for $50,000 (1988).
 This included everything but the land.
 We utilized all the suitable salvaged materials that we could find.
 The building form is created with recycled steel trusses from a demolished railroad building that span the interior.
 A simple rotation of the plan create alcoves, lofts and niches.
-The kitchen was designed using reclaimed metal cabinets and the outside skin is salvaged siding and stone.
+The kitchen was designed using reclaimed metal cabinets and the cladding is salvaged aluminum and stone.
 We assembled it using industrial prefabrication techniques to save time.
-It is a unique alternative to a prefabricated home and we did it for as much as some double-wide mobile homes costed at the time.
+It is a unique alternative to a prefabricated home and we built it for as much as some double-wide mobile homes costed at the time.